Wednesday, January 30, 2013

 Infrastructure investment- According to the Core of Engineers we have a 1T$ or more deficit in this area.
 We need to make that investment and pay for that by not borrowing over a 5-10 year period.

 We need a national energy policy that moves this country towards energy independence with a menu of natural resources that are all produced in this country.
-Including oil and gas but also nuclear, wind, solar and so-forth we need to fully utilize all of these resources which would create new American jobs and American companies.
+Including oil and gas but also nuclear, wind, solar and so-forth.
+We need to fully utilize all of these resources which would create new American jobs and American companies.

 We need comprehensive immigration reform that encourages high-skilled workers to immigrate to this country legally.
 And address the 10-15 illegal immigrants by moving them into the mainstream and have them pay a fine for the amount of time they've lived in this country illegally plus whatever back taxes they may owe.
 And secure the border by clamping down on employers who hire illegal immigrants.

-We need to get the national debt and deficit under control to the point that its no longer growing faster than our economy and back to 40% of GDP rather than 100% and do this over ten years.
+We need to get the national debt and deficit under control to the point that it's no longer growing faster than our economy and back to 40% of GDP rather than 100% and do this over ten years.
 And to do that we need to get back to 18-20% of GDP that the Federal Government spends instead of 24-25%.
 That means getting the military budget back to FY 2001 levels and using the drawdowns from Iraq and Afghanistan to pay for deficit reduction or most of those savings, not back to the defense budget.
 And spending more on defense as it relates to counter terrorism and intelligence so we can prevent future attacks rather than trying to police the world and having developed nations defend themselves.
 Rather than America being responsible for the national security of Europe, Saudi Arabia, Japan and Korea at our expense.

 And reforming both our entitlement and broader social insurance system.
 Making our entitlements more effective and more affordable and having our public assistance system be an empowerment system thats designed to empower people to get themselves out of poverty.
 And not just take care of them while they live in poverty.